matpalm/diy_twitter_client/README.md

 the system makes a simple decision of how who to collect tweets from.

-firstly bootstrap with yourself as a candidate
+firstly reset the follow/crawl queues with
+(note: this doesn't clear any cached tweets / user info / training data
+> $ ./who_to_follow_next.rb reset

+add some people to look at the tweets of, make sure you add people you'd like as well as people you wouldn't like
+> $ ./who_to_follow_next.rb add positive hadoop peteskomoroch mrflip
-> $ ./who_to_follow_next.rb reset_to mat_kelcey
+> $ ./who_to_follow_next.rb add negative PerezHilton britneyspears

-next allow the system to walk your friend tree a bit to decide who else to the crawl tweets of. one step is taking the candidate who has been seen as a friend the most, add them to crawl queue, and add their friends to the list of candidates.
+walk the twitter friend graph a bit to decide who else to the crawl tweets of. one step is taking the candidate who has been seen as a friend the most, add them to crawl queue, and add their friends to the list of candidates. stepping once takes the most/least friended of the positive/negative set and adds them to the crawl (ie 4 new users to crawl)
 > $ ./who_to_follow_next.rb step 3

 ### part two, crawling some tweets

 the crawling queue should have been set up by the ./who_to_follow_next.rb steps above,

-if you want to add some people explicitly, eg hadoop and awscloud, you can run
-> $ ./add_users_to_follow.rb hadoop awscloud

-running ./add_users_to_follow.rb by itself has the cryptic side effect of showing you the crawl queue
-> $ ./add_users_to_follow.rb

-a similiar script can be used to remove people you are sick of seeing tweets from (though really you'd be better off leaving them in for training data of what you DONT want to see!)
-> $ ./remove_users_to_follow.rb PerezHilton britneyspears

 once your happy with who you will crawl, then do some crawling this step fetches new tweets for everyone in the crawl queue